InteractiveComputerGraphics/splashsurf/README.md

 ### BGEO

 Files with the "`.bgeo`" extension are loaded using a custom parser.
-Not that only the "old" `BGEOV` format is supported (which is the format supported by "Partio").
+Note, that only the "old" `BGEOV` format is supported (which is the format supported by "Partio").
 Only points and their implicit position vector attributes are loaded from the file.
-All other entities (e.g. vertices) and attributes are ignored/discarded.
+All other entities (e.g. vertices) and other attributes are ignored/discarded.
 Notably, the parser supports BGEO files written by [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH) ("Partio export").

 ### PLY